UNESCO Chair in Communication

 Description and Mandate of the Chair

-The UNESCO Chair in Communication at the University of Texas at Austin works in combination with the Knight Chair in Journalism.
+The UNESCO Chair in Communication at the University of Texas at Austin works in combination with the Knight Chair in Journalism and the Knight Center for Journalism in the Americas, created by the chair holder.
 This center provides high-level training, resources, news and information to journalists from around the world.

-Professor Rosental Calmon Alves was appointed to the UNESCO Chair since 2003.
+Professor Rosental Calmon Alves has hold the UNESCO Chair since 2003 and the Knight Chair since 1996.

-« Since 2002, the Knight Center for Journalism in the Americas at the University of Texas at Austin has led professional training and outreach for journalists in Latin America and the Caribbean.
+Since 2002, the Knight Center for Journalism in the Americas at the University of Texas at Austin has led professional training and outreach for journalists in Latin America and the Caribbean, but eventually expanded into a global operation.

-The emphasis of the joint program has been in areas such as:
+The emphasis of the joint program of the UNESCO Chair in Texas has been in areas such as:

 - International journalism in a globalized world, including the flow of international news, the work of foreign correspondents, and the creation of a “global journalism” that seeks a planetary audience, etc.